dnldd/sumd/sumd.md

 ## Further Improvements
 The download server currently calculates checksums on demand.
 It would be more efficient to use a file system watcher to trigger checksum recalculations when a release file is either newly added or updated.
 This would speed up the verification process significantly because release checksums would be readily available for every incoming download request.

-The download server also needs to rate limiting for download links and the endpoints for DDOS mitigation.
+The download server also needs rate limit requests for download links and endpoints to mitigate DDOS attacks.